-- 11.1 FIH may collect and assess injury data in the game in order to monitor injuries sustained by all players within International Events.
-Such studies are conducted in the interests of players' health and safety. - 11.2 Players shall participate in any FIH medical injury surveillance study conducted in connection with International Events.
+- 11.1 FIH or PAHF may collect and assess injury data in the game in order to monitor injuries sustained by all players within Lima 2019 Pan American Games.
+Such studies are conducted in the interests of players' health and safety. - 11.2 Players shall participate in any FIH or PAHF medical injury surveillance study conducted in connection with the Lima 2019 Pan American Games.
 For the avoidance of doubt any information gathered in the course of any medical injury surveillance study shall not identify players personally and shall be used for statistical purposes only.
-It is the right of players not to participate in any medical injury survey should he or she not wish to do so.
+It is the right of players not to participate in any medical injury survey should they not wish to do so.